HERITAGE CATERING: CONNECTING THE DOTS OF FARM, FOOD AND HEALTH IN MASSACHUSETTS

 One of the most powerful ways to prevent inflammation in our body is to eat vegetables and fruit exhibiting vibrant colors (inside and outside).
 Yes, color vibrancy is correlated with health, so at Heritage, we take our colors seriously.
 This is where our relationship with local farms is particularly potent.
 There is biological magic to the red lycopene of tomatoes in staving off cancer, in the orange of beta-carotene in squash to prevent cardio-vascular incidents and in the blue of anthocyanin in blueberries to strengthen mental functions.
 At Heritage, we create dishes with a color dominant that, when eaten in combination, walk you to the end of the rainbow where golden health lies.

 We also believe that salt, sugar and fats are part of the fun of life and can be used to make food taste good if introduced wisely.
 Because they can cause inflammation, we combine them with “antidote agents” that reduce their potentially negative effect.
-When it comes to fats, we make sure our meals contain a good balance between omega-3 (the good fat) and omega-6 (the bad fat), something we achieve by utilizing meat and fish that is free to roam and fed what their digestive system was designed to handle.
+When it comes to fats, we make sure our meals contain a good balance between omega-3 (the good fat) and omega-6 (the bad fat), something we achieve by utilizing livestock and fish that are free to roam and fed what their digestive system was designed to handle.
 We rely on the neutralizing power of potassium to counteract the role of salt (for example, we use sea salt, because it contains potassium, which is better than fine salt).
 We also utilize the vacuum flushing power of fibers (and proteins) to reduce the potentially detrimental effect of sugar.

 LOCAL FARMS AS AN INTEGRAL PART OF OUR FOOD COMMUNITY